Greenwich Village townhouse explosion: Survivors and effect on Weathermen

 The remaining Weathermen resolved to improve their bombmaking skills and began doing research on the subject.
-Ron Fliegelman, the one Weatherman who had practical experience as a mechanic.
+Ron Fliegelman was the one Weatherman who had practical experience as a mechanic.
 "What we were dealing with was a group of intellectuals who didn't know how to do anything with their hands.
 I did.
 I wasn't afraid of [dynamite]; I knew it could be handled", he told journalist Bryan Burrough, who called him the Weathermen's "unsung hero", in 2015.
 He and Wilkerson, who worked with him closely, eventually became romantically involved and had a child together.

 The Weathermen's bombing campaign restarted the next fall where it had begun: on the anniversary of the first bombing in October, they again blew up the police memorial statue in Chicago's Haymarket Square.
 Later that fall they regained some credibility among the radical college left of the era when they facilitated Timothy Leary's escape from prison.
 It continued for six years, subsiding once the Vietnam War ended.

 The FBI put Boudin and Wilkerson on its Ten Most Wanted Fugitives list; they remained at large for a decade.
 Wilkerson surrendered in 1980 and served 11 months of a three-year sentence on the dynamite possession charge, the only criminal prosecution resulting from the explosion.
 Boudin was apprehended in 1981 for her role in the Brink's armored car robbery and served until 2003.
-She was later hired by Columbia University as an adjunct professor; she later cofounded the school's Center for Justice and serves as its associate director.
+She was later hired by Columbia University as an adjunct professor; she later cofounded the school's Center for Justice and served as its associate director.